 Should your kids be watching Alfred Hitchcock movies?
 I’m sure your gut reaction says no. I mean, just filming Psycho left Janet Leigh unable to shower for the rest of her life.
 But as I was sitting in the theater with my dad last year watching Vertigo for the umpteenth time at one of those retro movie nights, it occurred to me that since my film buff father insisted I grow up on movies like The Godfather, The Man Who Shot Liberty Valance and The Birds, my whole life has been richer for it.
 And no, I haven’t killed anyone and never had a single nightmare involving a shower or a guy dressed in his mom’s clothes.

 Of course, you know your kids better than anyone.
 You know if they can handle violence and psychological horror, and you know if they’ll get anything out of watching the old greats.
-The pacing, cinematography and narrative twists and turns of a Hitchcock film are life-changing for some kids and straight up boring for others.
+The pacing, cinematography and narrative twists and turns of a Hitchcock film are life-changing for some kids, for instance, they start dressing goth, and straight-up boring for others.
 For me, it ended up being the latter.
-If you kids grow up on Hitchcock movies (and the like), they are sure to have a nuanced, perceptive eye (and impeccable taste) when it comes to film.
+If your kids grow up on Hitchcock movies (and the like), they are sure to have a nuanced, perceptive eye (and impeccable taste) when it comes to film.
 Isn’t that one of the best gifts you can give your kids?

 Check out this shot from Hitchcock’s Vertigo.
 It’s one of my favorites in all of the films I’ve ever seen; I could look at it over and over.